FHannes/RxJavaCollections/README.md

 ## Getting started

-In order to observe actions permed on a `List<E>`, you can wrap an object of that type as `RxCollections.of(list)`.
+In order to observe actions performed on a `List<E>`, you can wrap an object of that type as `RxCollections.of(list)`.
 This new object of type `ObservableList<E>` has various methods which return an `Observable<Indexed<E>` object.
 One such method is `onAdded()`, which returns an observable that emits a value whenever an element is added to the list.
 The value emitted is of type `Indexed<E>` and contains the element added, as well as the index it was added at in the list.
 These values can be obtained with `getValue()` and `getIndex()` respectively.

 ## Motivation